Ernst-hub/text_summarization/README.md

 Aim with this project:

-To provide a containerized application that can read html pages and provide a summary of the text.
+To provide a containerized application that can read wiki pages and provide a summary of the text.